doingandlearning/prompt-engineering-july-24/day1/04-infer-text.md

+- What was discussed?
+What topics?
+Limit the topics ...
+- Extract key information ...
+- TLDR;

+- Create a prompt that saves me having to read the whole article but know what it's about

 In a recent survey conducted by the government, public sector employees were asked to rate their level of satisfaction with the department they work at.